A few of our top hiking trails in UK, accessible by train.

 Crab and Winkle Way, Kent

-A perfect winter walk for those seeking a quick hiking trail from Manchester by rail, this small Cumbrian waterfront village, overlooking Morecambe Bay, is 1 hour 30 mins from Manchester Piccadilly station with prices from £8.50 single.
+A perfect walk for those seeking a quick hiking trail from Manchester by rail, this small Cumbrian waterfront village, overlooking Morecambe Bay, is 1 hour 30 mins from Manchester Piccadilly station with prices from £8.50 single.
 Walk directly from the station onto the 6 miles Northern Arnside circular trail up to Arnside Knott, with views across the River Kent estuary and also towards the Lake District.
 Complete your circuit along a coastal path, taking in views of the Arnside railway viaduct which is 552 yards long and part of the Cumbrian Coast railway line.

 Pembrokeshire Coast Path

 This may feel like a bit of a longer journey for people who live outside Wales, but if you haven’t walked along this stunning section of the Wales Coast Path, you have a treat in store.
 Accessing the Pembrokeshire Coast Path by train is pretty easy.
 Fishguard station is right on the Path and other stations to connect with on foot include Milford Haven, Pembroke Dock and Tenby.
 You might want to spend two days walking on the Path from e.g. Fishguard to Milford Haven with a night in a hostel or cottage along the way.
 There is no shortage of accommodation along the Pembrokeshire Coast Path.
 The National Trails website is a great font of information, including how to book luggage transfer services, link up with coastal bus shuttle services and they also give detailed maps.

 Pembrokeshire Coastal Path, © Catherine Mack, All Rights Reserved